BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

 ![Desktop Sharing Dialog](dlg_desktopshare.png "Desktop Sharing")

-To be able to share a desktop window requires the *user-right* [User can transmit desktop sessions](@ref useraccountsdlg).
+To be able to share a desktop window requires the *User Right* [User can transmit desktop sessions](@ref useraccountsdlg).

 Each of the items in the dialog are explained here: